AndriciAndu/storybook-docusaurus/docs/components/checkbox.md

 if a native HTML element or attribute has the semantics and behavior you require, use it instead of re-purposing an element and adding ARIA.

+This is why the native `<input type="checkbox">` was used, despite the issues mentioned below.
 :::

 ---